MileHacker Logo

 To fully experience Death Valley, plan for significant driving.
 Even popular attractions located relatively close to one another, like Badwater Basin, Devil's Golf Course, and Artist's Drive, call for driving between them.

 If you plan to explore more remote sections, like Titus Canyon or Racetrack Playa, a suitable vehicle (often high-clearance or 4x4) becomes even more important.
-The lack of public transit means all itinerary planning centers on vehicle access.
+The lack of public transit means all planning your trip centers on vehicle access.

 Driving Points